 Now, if you’re comparing it to a true DIY ceramic spray like the ones that Torque or Nexgen offer, the Hybrid Ceramic Wax falls a bit flat.
 With essentially the same application process, the strength, hydrophobicity, and durability just don’t quite measure up to true ceramic products.

 That’s not to say that Meguiar’s Hybrid Ceramic Wax is a bad product, and for those that really enjoy the look and feel of wax, it very well may suit your needs.
-It has almost 1,700 5-star ratings on Amazon for a reason!
+It has many positive reviews and almost 1,700 5-star ratings on Amazon for a reason!

 Product Quality Scores